derFliegendeHamburger/RFpowerMeter/README.md

 # RFpowerMeter
 RF PeakEnvelopePower Meter for AD8317, AD8318 or similar

 allows to compare TX antennae against your proven RX antenna; works ok for fpv/analog video gear.
 Measuring Peak Envelope Power instead of maximum values or some averaging does effectively eliminate noise from surrounding wifi equipment and it is the right thing to do.
-Traditional receivers' rssi value is not sensitive enough for this.
+Traditional receivers' rssi value is not sensitive enough for comparison.

 ## features
 * update display once per second